shubhamjindal250/retail_inventory_data_analysis/README.md

 Average Customer Rating

-Total Quantity
+Total Quantity Shipped

-On-Time Delivery Percentage
+% Orders Delivered on Time

-📊 Visualizations
+📊 Visuals

-The dashboard includes a variety of visuals:

-Sum of Quantity by Mode of Shipment
+Quantity by Mode of Shipment

 Quantity by Product Importance

 Quantity by Warehouse Block

-Summary table for all warehouse blocks
+Warehouse performance summary table

 Donut chart of On-Time vs Late Deliveries

-Quantity distribution by categories (Mode, Importance, Warehouse)

-Filters/Slicers: Shipment Mode, Warehouse Block, Product Importance
+Filters/Slicers for Mode, Block, and Product Importance

-These visuals allow stakeholders to analyze performance across logistics, warehouse efficiency, and customer-related metrics.
+These visuals make it easy to explore operational patterns and performance gaps.

 🛠 Tools & Technologies

 Power BI Desktop

-Power Query for cleaning & transformation
+Power Query Editor

 DAX (Data Analysis Expressions)

-Retail Inventory CSV Dataset
+Retail Inventory Dataset (CSV)

 🎯 Project Outcomes

-This project demonstrates strong capabilities in:
+This project demonstrates expertise in:

 Business Intelligence & Visualization

-Data Cleaning and Shaping
+Data Cleaning & Preparation

 Data Modeling

-DAX Measure Creation
+DAX Calculations

-Operational & Logistics Insight Generation
+Operational Insight Generation

-Dashboard Design & Performance Tracking
+Dashboard Design

-The report highlights operator bottlenecks, identifies delivery delays, and reveals product-driven and warehouse-driven performance patterns.
+The report highlights performance gaps, delivery delays, and product-driven workload.

 📢 Impact & Key Insights (Story of the Dashboard)

-This dashboard presents several impactful insights that clearly explain how the business is performing at both the warehouse and shipment levels.
+Below are the most important insights derived from the dashboard—these form the core impact of your analysis.

 1️⃣ Ship Mode Handles the Most Quantity but Causes Most Delays

-Ship is the largest shipment mode, but it contributes significantly to late deliveries.
+Ship is the highest-used shipment mode and also shows the most late deliveries.
-This indicates dependency on slower transportation types.

-Impact: Faster alternative modes (Road/Flight) should be preferred for urgent or high-value orders.
+Impact: Shift urgent deliveries to Road/Flight to improve on-time performance.

-2️⃣ Low and Medium Importance Products Drive Majority of the Sales
+2️⃣ Low & Medium Importance Products Dominate Inventory Movement

-Low-importance products contribute the highest shipment quantity, followed by medium.
+Low-importance and medium-importance products drive the bulk of the quantity.
-High-importance items have the least volume.

-Impact: Inventory planning must prioritize low- and medium-importance products to reduce stockouts.
+Impact: Inventory teams must focus on these categories for stock planning.

-3️⃣ Warehouse Block F Handles Nearly Double the Load
+3️⃣ Warehouse Block F is Overloaded Compared to A–D

-While A–D blocks distribute workload evenly, Warehouse F handles the highest number of orders.
+Warehouse F processes nearly twice the orders of other blocks.

-Impact: Overloaded warehouse → higher stress, delays, and potential inefficiencies.
-Redistribution is recommended.
+Impact: Redistribute load across warehouses to avoid delays and workload imbalance.

-4️⃣ Delivery Delays Are Significantly High (~40%)
+4️⃣ Delivery Delays Are High (~40%)

-A substantial percentage of shipments do not reach on time.
+A significant percentage of shipments do not reach on time.

-Impact:
-Delivery process improvements are necessary to increase customer trust and reduce operational losses.
+Impact: Review logistics partners, routes, and SLA adherence.

-5️⃣ Customer Ratings Are Below Average (≈2.99)
+5️⃣ Customer Ratings Are Low (≈2.99)

-Despite large shipment volumes, customer satisfaction remains poor.
+Despite high shipment volume, customer satisfaction is poor.

-Impact:
-Improving delivery consistency and reducing customer care interactions can improve ratings.
+Impact: Improve last-mile delivery, reduce complaints, and enhance service quality.

-6️⃣ Product Importance Strongly Influences Delivery Time
+6️⃣ Product Importance Affects Delivery Speed

-High-importance items are shipped less but tend to reach on time more frequently.
-Low-importance items show the worst delivery consistency.

-Impact:
-Better prioritization rules could improve overall service levels.
+High-importance products are fewer but receive better delivery priority.

+Impact: Expand prioritization rules to ensure consistent service quality across all product categories.

 🧵 Overall Story of the Data

-The data reveals a business that ships large volumes of products consistently, but struggles with delivery efficiency, customer satisfaction, and warehouse balance.

-Ship mode dominates quantity, but also causes delays.

-Low-importance products drive most sales but are handled inefficiently.

-Warehouse F is overburdened, affecting timely delivery.

-Customer ratings reflect dissatisfaction caused by delays or product issues.

-The dataset tells a clear operational story:
-Optimize warehouse distribution, improve logistics planning, reduce delays, and redesign prioritization for shipments.
+The dashboard reveals that operations are productively high-volume, but performance is impacted by:

+Imbalanced warehouse workloads

+Inefficient shipment modes

+High late-delivery rate

+Low customer satisfaction

+Uneven prioritization rules

+The business can significantly improve by optimizing:

+Shipment mode allocation

+Warehouse workload distribution

+Delivery SLAs

+Inventory planning for popular products

+The story is simple:
+Improve logistics → reduce delays → increase customer satisfaction → grow business performance.

 📂 Files Included

 Power BI Report (.pbix)

-Dataset (retail_inventory.csv)
+Retail Inventory Dataset

 README Documentation

 Dashboard Screenshots

+✔ Preview

+(Add dashboard screenshot)

 📘 How to Use

 Download Retail_Inventory.pbix

-Open with Power BI Desktop (Free)
+Open it in Power BI Desktop (Free)

-View insights or connect your own dataset for further analysis
+Review dashboard or plug in new datasets

 ✔ Conclusion

-The Retail Inventory & Delivery Performance Analysis project shows how raw shipment and warehouse data can be transformed into a meaningful, operational intelligence report.
-The dashboard provides deep insights into warehouse efficiency, delivery delays, shipment strategy, customer satisfaction, and prioritization of products.
+The Retail Inventory & Delivery Performance Dashboard transforms raw logistics data into actionable insights.
+It highlights operational inefficiencies, warehouse bottlenecks, product movement patterns, and delivery challenges—empowering organizations to optimize their supply chain and improve customer satisfaction.

-The insights support key decisions in logistics optimization, warehouse management, and customer experience improvement.